-The first manual engine to be built in England was by Richard Newsham of London, in about 1724.
-It incorporated improvements which made it a popular machine throughout the 18th century.
+Around 1724 Richard Newsham of London made the first manual engine in England.
+It incorporated improvements which made it popular throughout the 18th century.
 As the 19th century progressed, the inadequacies of the old manual pumps became increasingly apparent.
-In the larger sizes requiring perhaps as many as 40 men to work them, they were heavy and clumsy, and even the biggest of them could not make much of an impression on a very large fire.
+In the larger sizes, requiring perhaps as many as 40 men to work them, they were heavy and clumsy, and even the biggest could not make much impression on a very large fire.

-The first steam fire engine was invented by John Braithwaite, partner in the engineering firm of Brathwaite and Ericsson of London.
-This engine was built in 1829-30 and included a boiler and two direct-acting steam pumps mounted on wheels and horse drawn.
-The firebox was water-jacketed and was provided with a forced draught by a mechanical bellows while the waste gases issued from a funnel behind the driver's seat.
+The first steam fire engine was invented by John Braithwaite, partner in the London engineering firm of Brathwaite and Ericsson.
+This engine was built in 1829-30 and included a boiler and two direct-acting steam pumps mounted on wheels and drawn by horses.
+The firebox was water-jacketed and was provided with a forced draught by a mechanical bellows, while the exhaust gas issued from a funnel behind the driver's seat.
 The engine threw 150 gallons (682 litres) of water per minute to a height of 90 feet (27.4 m).
 The steamers were not popular due to their lack of power, and it was not until after the middle of the nineteenth century that the steam fire engine gained acceptance in Britain.
 The first British fire appliance maker to manufacture a successful steam fire engine was Shand Mason & Co in 1858.
-Development occurred rapidly and engines were devised which could pump at 200 strokes per minute, more quickly than the fastest manual engine could be pumped.
+Development occurred rapidly, and engines were devised that could pump at 200 strokes per minute, quicker than the fastest manual engine.

 The first self-propelled steam pumper was built by P.R.
 Hope of New York in 1840.
 It bore a close resemblance to the early railway locomotives of the period.
-While pumping was in progress its driving wheels were jacked clear of the ground to act as flywheels.
-In Britain, experiments were also carried out with self-propelled steam vehicles but there was little point in this, as in 1865 the ridiculous Locomotive Act restricted the speed of road locomotives to 4 mph in populated areas and insisted that a person preceded the locomotive on foot carrying a red flag.
-Horse-drawn vehicles were exempt from these limits so the British self-propelled steamers had to wait until 1896 when the Act was repealed.
-The petrol appliances soon followed and the self-propelled steam pumps stood no chance given that they had to be maintained permanently "in steam".
+While pumping was in progress, its driving wheels were jacked clear of the ground to act as flywheels.
+In Britain, experiments were also carried out with self-propelled steam vehicles; however, there was little point in this as in 1865 the Locomotive Act restricted the speed of road locomotives to 4 miles per hour in populated areas and insisted that a person precede the locomotive on foot carrying a red flag.
+Horse-drawn vehicles were exempt from these limits, so self-propelled steamers were not introduced until the Act was repealed in 1896.
+Petrol-engined appliances soon followed, and the self-propelled steam pumps stood no chance given that they had to be maintained permanently "in steam".

-The museum's steam fire engine pump was made by the English company, Merryweather & Sons.
-The firm can be traced back to the 18th century when a Samuel Hadley took over a fire engine works in London's Long Acre in 1769.
-Samuel's son, Nathaniel, joined the firm in 1790 and two years later an engineer named Charles Simpkin joined the partnership.
-Simpkin patented several improvements to the manual engine design which were to become standard practice, including valves made of metal rather than leather, the provision of a steerable fore-carriage, and road springs, so that engines could be towed to the fire by horses, rather than being dragged by perspiring firemen.
+The museum's steam fire engine pump was made by English company Merryweather & Sons.
+This firm can be traced back to the 18th century, when a Samuel Hadley took over a fire engine works in London's Long Acre in 1769.
+Samuel's son, Nathaniel, joined the firm in 1790, and two years later an engineer named Charles Simpkin joined the partnership.
+Simpkin patented several improvements to the manual engine design that were to become standard practice, including valves made of metal rather than leather, the provision of a steerable fore-carriage and road springs, so that engines could be towed to the fire by horses, rather than being dragged by perspiring firemen.

 Henry Lott, son of Squire Lott of Twyforde Abbey, Berkshire, who joined the company in 1791, married Simpkin's widow.
 He became a partner in the firm and later took control of Hadley, Simpkin and Lott.
-In 1807, a 14-year-old apprentice, Moses Merryweather, a Yorkshire-man apparently related to Captain James Cook, was taken on by the company.
-Moses married Henry Lott's niece in 1836 and after Henry Lott died took over the company.
+In 1807, a 14-year-old apprentice, Moses Merryweather, a Yorkshireman apparently related to Captain James Cook, was taken on by the company.
+Moses married Henry Lott's niece in 1836 and took over the company after Henry Lott died.

 Merryweather's first steamer was built in 1861 and was called the "Deluge".
-This fire engine had a massive 30 hp single cylinder engine with a bore of 9 inches (22.9 cm) and a stroke of 15 inches (38.1 cm).
+This fire engine had a massive 30 horsepower single cylinder engine with a bore of 9 inches (22.9 cm) and a stroke of 15 inches (38.1 cm).
 It drove an outsize twin-cylinder pump which had bores of 16.5 inches and strokes of 15 inches (38.1 cm).
-"Deluge" won the large-engine class in Britain's first ever trial of steam fire engines, held in London's Hyde Park in conjunction with the Great Exhibition.
+"Deluge" won the large-engine class in a trial of steam fire engines held in London's Hyde Park in conjunction with the 1862 International Exhibition.

-Merryweather usually built their steamers and pump engines with horizontal cylinders placed in front of the boiler, an arrangement which the company followed for many years.
-In 1885 the twin cylinder "Greenwhich" model was produced (named after the new factory which the firm had opened in 1876).
-The "Greenwich" Patent Double Cylinder High Speed Steam Fire Engine could deliver 750 gallons (3 410 litres) of water per minute.
-Even more popular was the "Greenwich Gem", introduced in 1896 at the London Fire Tournament, which was built in sizes from 200 gallons (909.2 litres) to 500 gallons (2 273 litres) per minute.
-Also in 1896, the company announced its new "Hatfield" reciprocating pump, which had three cylinders mounted at 120 degrees inside a hexagonal casing.
+For many years Merryweather built steamers and pump engines with horizontal cylinders placed in front of the boilers.
+In 1885 the twin cylinder "Greenwich" model was produced (named after the new factory that the firm had opened in 1876).
+The "Greenwich" Patent Double Cylinder High Speed Steam Fire Engine could deliver 750 gallons (3,410 litres) of water per minute.
+Even more popular was the "Greenwich Gem", introduced in 1896 at the London Fire Tournament, which was built in sizes from 200 gallons (909.2 litres) to 500 gallons (2,273 litres) per minute.
+Also in 1896, the company introduced its "Hatfield" reciprocating pump, which had three cylinders mounted 120 degrees apart inside a hexagonal casing.

-Merryweather's first self-propelled steamer was completed in 1899 and by 1902 the last horse-drawn steamer was produced.
-The self-propelled fire engine market was dominated by Merryweather's "Fire King" which had a coke or oil-fired boiler and carried 100 gallons (454.6 litres) of water, sufficient for about half-an-hour's running, plus fuel for four hours' operation.
+Merryweather's first self-propelled steamer was completed in 1899, and the last horse-drawn steamer was produced in 1902.
+The self-propelled fire engine market was dominated by Merryweather's "Fire King" which had a coke or oil-fired boiler and carried 100 gallons (455 litres) of water, sufficient for about half-an-hour's running, plus fuel for four hours' operation.
 These engines were exported all over the world until about 1922.
-By 1905 Merryweather were producing motor fire pumps and the steam days were over.
+By 1905 Merryweather were producing motorised fire pumps, and the steam days were over.

-Shand Mason, Merryweather's main rival in steam fire engine production in England, did not attempt to compete with the Merryweather firm in the production of the self-propelled engine and stuck rigidly to the steam engine.
-It slid into an inevitable decline, whereupon Merryweather took it over in 1922.
+Shand Mason, Merryweather's main rival in steam fire engine production in England, did not attempt to compete with the Merryweather firm in the production of self-propelled engines and stuck rigidly to the steam engine.
+It slid into an inevitable decline, and Merryweather took it over in 1922.

 The museum's Merryweather steamer spent all of its working life at the Broken Hill Central Fire Station in Blende Street, Broken Hill, a mining town in western NSW.
 Following the discovery of an extremely rich lode of silver, lead, zinc and gold by Charles Rasp in 1883, the town was proclaimed in 1885 and surveyed the following year.
 The Broken Hill Fire Brigade was established in 1887 as a volunteer organisation of fifteen men.
 The first fire station faced Argent Street on a site that was later to be occupied by the Town Hall.
 The equipment of the station at this time consisted of a small six-man hand-operated curricle engine and 300 feet (91.4 m) of hose.

 In 1891 the Broken Hill Municipal Council (incorporated in 1888) erected the Central Fire Brigade Station in Blende Street.
-This consisted of a fine two-storey stone building which provided on the ground floor, a watch-room, engine room, stables for two horses, bedroom and bathroom.
+This consisted of a fine two-storey stone building which had a watch-room, engine room, stables for two horses, bedroom and bathroom on the ground floor.
 On the first floor were two sleeping rooms, a bathroom and a recreation room.
 Up to 1892 the Brigade was dependent for water supply on private tank storage.
 On completion of the Stephens Creek Water Supply Scheme, water was available to a fair extent from the water company's mains-hydrants.
-However, the brigade was not allowed to have "wet drill" off the mains and all water from hydrants opened for the brigade to fight fires had to be paid for by the Municipal Council.
+However, the brigade was not allowed to have "wet drill" off the mains, and all water from hydrants opened for the brigade to fight fires had to be paid for by the Municipal Council.

-By 1907 the station was connected by telephone, and alarm bells were set off in the fire station including the stables.
-This alerted the horses and the doors to their stalls automatically opened to let them out.
-They lined up under their hanging collars, which were lowered and four firemen buckled their reins and clasped the collars.
+By 1907 the station was connected by telephone, and alarm bells were set off in the fire station.
+This alerted the horses, and the doors to their stalls automatically opened to let them out.
+They lined up under their hanging collars, which were then lowered.
+Four firemen buckled the reins and clasped the collars.
 The driver mounted the seat of the steamer and the firemen quickly boarded.
-The front folding doors were opened and the horses bounded out of the station pulling the steam fire engine.
+The front folding doors were opened, and the horses bounded out of the station pulling the steam fire engine.
 Contemporary newspaper accounts advised that the steamer was pulled by two horses, Prince and Kate.
 Prince was a dappled brown horse which had been working with the steamer for the past 10 years, virtually since its arrival at Broken Hill.
 It was said he had attended about 500 fires.
 Kate was a younger horse, sired by the racing stallion Friendship.

 Apparently Broken Hill Fire Brigade was called out more frequently to fires that any other single station in the State.
-It is not surprising then, that a second steam fire engine arrived in Broken Hill in 1910, ordered from Britain and built by Shand, Mason & Co. of London.
-This engine was an improvement on the Merryweather as it incorporated Shand Mason's patent "double vertical" engine which was capable of delivering 260-300 gallons (1 182 - 1 364 litres) per minute.
+It is not surprising that a second steam fire engine arrived in Broken Hill in 1910, ordered from Britain and built by Shand, Mason & Co of London.
+This engine was an improvement on the Merryweather as it incorporated Shand Mason's patent "double vertical" engine which was capable of delivering 260-300 gallons (1,182 - 1,364 litres) per minute.